aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/concatenate-multiple-pdf-files-using-memorystreams/_index.md

 ---
 title: Concatenate multiple PDF files using MemoryStreams
-linktitle: Concatenate multiple PDF files using MemoryStreams
+linktitle: Concatenate multiple PDFs
 type: docs
-weight: 220
+weight: 80
 url: /net/concatenate-multiple-pdf-files-using-memorystreams/
+description: In this article, we'll show you how to concatenate multiple PDF files using MemoryStreams with Aspose.PDF for .
+NET.
-lastmod: "2020-12-22"
+lastmod: "2020-12-23"
 sitemap:
     changefreq: "weekly"
     priority: 0.7
 ---

-{{% alert color="primary" %}}

-In this article, we'll show you how to concatenate multiple PDF files using MemoryStreams.
+**Aspose.PDF in C#** allows to concatenate multiple PDF files using MemoryStreams.

-{{% /alert %}}

 ## Implementation details